-A higher-cut filter is required to ensure convergence of the inverse problem (see section 2, Gómez-Ortiz and Agarwal, 2005).
-In our case this filter restricts frequency contents between wavelengths of 77 km and 100 km.
+A higher-cut filter is required to ensure convergence of the inverse problem (see Sect.
+2; Gómez-Ortiz and Agarwal, 2005).
+In our case this filter restricts frequency contents between wavelengths of 77 and 100 km.

-Additionally, in order to provide information about the accuracy of the inversion, the 3dinver program computes the residual between the gravity effect of the output layer's topography and the observed Bouguer anomalies used as input.
-The RMS is only about 5 mGal indicating a satisfactory fit.
+Additionally, in order to provide information about the accuracy of the inversion, the 3dinver program computes the residual between the gravity effect of the output layer topography and the observed Bouguer anomalies used as input.
+The RMS is only about 5 mGal, indicating a satisfactory fit.

-The computed crustal thickness is shown in Figure 5.
+The computed crustal thickness is shown in Fig. 5.
 Spatial variations from 29.7 to 51 km can be observed, with a mean thickness value of 41 km (see Table 1).
-The latter is slightly larger than the mean value of both seismological models, because for these models we included some thin oceanic crust in the estimation of the mean thickness.
+The latter is slightly larger than the mean value of both seismological models because for these models we included some thin oceanic crust in the estimation of the mean thickness.
 The AN1 model has a higher standard deviation compared to the others.
 This may come from the high noise level observed in a few geographical areas.

-As it was already confirmed in several previous studies, Antarctica is separated into two unequal parts, testifying to the complex formation of this continent.
-The TransAntarctic Mountains (TAM, Figure 5) delimit the border between the thick crust in East Antarctica (EA) and the thin crust in West Antarctica (WA).
-The latter is formed by a complex assemblage of geological structures, still under study (Lindow et al., 2016;

-Heeszel et al., 2016).
-The Peninsula (P) and the Marie Byrd Land (MBL) have the highest crustal thickness of this continental part, reaching 45 km in some places.
+As was already confirmed in several previous studies, Antarctica is separated into two unequal parts, testifying to the complex formation of this continent.
+The Transantarctic Mountains (TAMs; Fig. 5) delimit the border between the thick crust in East Antarctica (EA) and the thin crust in West Antarctica (WA).
+The latter is formed by a complex assemblage of geological structures still under study (Lindow et al., 2016; Heeszel et al., 2016).
+The peninsula (P) and Marie Byrd Land (MBL) have the highest crustal thickness of this continental part, reaching 45 km in some places.
 The crust in the rest of the area is mainly thinner than 35 km.
 East Antarctica's structure and history are better understood.
 Geological, geochemical, petrological and isotopic studies (Mikhal'sky, 2008; Dasgupta et al., 2001) suggested that East Antarctica is an old craton resulting from several tectonic events.
 Successive deformation phases remodeled its crust over time.
-For example, in the Dronning Maud Land, age data reveal primary Grenvillian rocks which had been intruded by Pan-African igneous episodes (Paech, 2001).
+For example, in Dronning Maud Land, age data reveal primary Grenvillian rocks that had been intruded by Pan-African igneous episodes (Paech, 2001).
 Seismic imaging contributes to the understanding of the evolution of this region (Kanao et al., 2011) and to the mapping of variations in the Moho depth.
-(Bayer et al., 2009) observed a crustal thickening from coast to inland, between 40 km and 51 km.
-Our gravimetric study confirms this tendency (Figure 5), related to the continuing thick crust in the central part of East Antarctica, whereas the adjacent region in the west side is thinner.
-Also, the Lambert Rift (LR) clearly appears in our crustal model (Figure 5), and the enigmatic structure of the Gamburtsev Mountains (GSM) seems to be independent from the surrounding geological pattern.
+Bayer et al. (2009) observed a crustal thickening from the coast to inland between 40 and 51 km.
+Our gravimetric study confirms this tendency (Fig. 5) as related to the continuing thick crust in the central part of East Antarctica, whereas the adjacent region in the west side is thinner.
+Also, the Lambert Rift (LR) clearly appears in our crustal model (Fig. 5), and the enigmatic structure of the Gamburtsev Mountains (GSMs) seems to be independent from the surrounding geological pattern.
 As the origin of these subglacial mountains was poorly known, a specific seismic survey was performed (Wolovick et al., 2009).
-Now, with our regional map derived from GOCE data, it is possible to follow specific geological structures over the whole continent.
+With our regional map derived from GOCE data, it is now possible to follow specific geological structures over the whole continent.
 Our results can also be useful to develop and analyze an isostatic model to further interpret the topographic structures (O'Donnell and Nyblade, 2014).

-5. Discussion.
+5 Discussion